 I also include internet service in this category because I run my freelance writing business online.

 My kids are homeschooled so they’re with me 24/7 but you might also add childcare to your list of needs.
-I’d also put debt, like credit cards, student loans or car payments on the needs list because those bills have to be paid if you don’t want to wreck your credit.
+I’d also put debt on the needs list because those bills have to be paid if you don’t want to wreck your credit.

 How are wants different from needs?